Frequently Asked Questions (FAQ)

 The Enrollment Services Office will issue transcripts to students and former students upon request, provided there is no record encumbrance (such as unpaid tuition, fees, fines, or financial aid repayment).
 For more information, view the transcript request form.

-No, though you will need to take the COMPASS placement test.
+No, though you will need to take the placement placement test.

 Although you may take college-level classes before completing high school, you must pass the General Education Development (GED) exam before graduating from any PSC degree program.
 You also are not eligible for any financial aid until you have passed the GED or graduated from high school.
 PSC offers free review classes for GED testing.
 Many graduates of the program continue their education at the College.
 For more information, call (708) 709-3721 or (708) 709-3722.